 But that’s not what we’re on about today.
-Oh, no. Today, my friends, I would like to introduce you to the Beverage-y Hillbillies.
+Oh, no. Today, my friends, I would like to introduce you to the Jefferson Hillbillies.

-The Beverage-y Hillbillies moved in to the bottom half of a duplex three houses down roughly four years ago.
+The Jefferson Hillbillies moved in to the bottom half of a duplex three houses down roughly six years ago.
 They lived there for five months.

 But I’m ahead of myself.

 Sit back!
-Today’s story is “The Beverage-y Hillbillies Move In”.
+Today’s story is “The Jefferson Hillbillies Move In”.

 There is a lovely park directly across the street from us.
-There are mature trees for shade, open spaces for Frisbee-hurtling, dog-walking, and the occasional couple making out on a blanket.
+There are mature trees for shade, open spaces for Frisbee-hurtling, dog-walking, and the occasional couple lying on a blanket, kissing.
 Our neighbors are a mix of couples with children, retired folk with meticulous lawns, and the work-a-day types like myself hustling toward and away from bus stops at regular intervals.

 We are Middle America.

 Our new neighbors moved in on an early summer day.
-After enduring the face-peelingly frigid attempts of Mother Nature’s to make us move south, the neighborhood was fairly giddy with the prospect of bare arms and bare legs.
+After enduring the face-peeling attempts of Mother Nature’s seasonal efforts to make us move south, the neighborhood was fairly giddy with good humor and there were sightings of both bare arms and bare legs.

 And when five battered pickup trucks pulled up in front of the duplex that had recently had a “For Rent” sign removed, we were naturally curious.

-And “curious” is the word we’re looking for here, because despite the number of trucks involved, our new neighbors’ possessions seemed to be restricted to several large-screen TVs, several frighteningly worn and possibly antique mattresses, and children.
+And “curious” is the word we’re looking for here, because despite the number of trucks involved, our new neighbors’ possessions seemed to be restricted to several large screen TVs, several frighteningly worn mattresses, and children.